HDv2b/node-card-game/README.md

 # Prototype Roadmap
 In approximate chronological order:
 * Playable demo with 2 players playing Cabo, dealt a fixed amount of cards
 * Client to display game using standard DOM.
 Maybe persuaded to switch to canvas later but for now I feel like it's overkill.
 Layout to work across screen sizes.
+Cards to be visible in 4 states; face-down, face-up, in-hand and empty-slot.
 * Tidy up and refactor, ensure complete separation of library and game rules on server and layout from communication layer on client side.
 * Allow players to reset game and start again.
 -- Launch publicly available showcase